LukeBonner/SemProj_Restaraunt/README.md

--the cart chunk is the final chunk on the right, which will keep track of foods selected by the user, and keep a running sum.  at the bottom of this chunk will be a checkout button that will, upon successful query to the server, hide the Selection section and display the final section, the checkout Section
+-the cart chunk is the final chunk on the right, which will keep track of foods selected by the user, and keep a running sum.  at the bottom of this chunk will be a checkout button that will, upon successful query to the server, hide the Selection section and display the final section, the checkout Section.

-#checkout Section
+#Checkout Section

 the checkout section takes all of the user information and appears after the clicking on the checkout button in the selection section.  all that will be displayed